mkudija/mkudija.github.io/reading-notes/_md/2019-09-01-Edith Stein Essential Writings.md

 `(Maryknoll: Orbis, 2002), 158`

-Somehow reading Edith Stein feels like I'm reading someone much *older* than her, perhaps [[St. Theresa of Ávila]] who she looked up to so much.
+Somehow reading Edith Stein feels like I'm reading someone much *older* than her, perhaps [[St. Teresa of Ávila]] who she looked up to so much.

 - "Be patient with yourself; God is."
 (11)
 - "One can find God *in* the world by bringing God *to* the world."
 (23)